 I've also got some links to share!
 The first is my speaker interview on the Ch1Con blog last year, the second is a summary of my conference experience last year, and the rest are the events on the blog tour so far that include content from me!
 To see the rest of the tour, which includes even more content from me and also, y'know, other people on the Ch1Con team (pshhhh, who are they?), go to the main post here.
 There's lots of giveaways we're running, so that's a great bonus!

 Teen Writer Conferences, Poetry, and Disability in Fiction: The Ch1Con Blog Tour

 Tips for Young Writers by Young Writers -- Ch1Con 2015 Blog Tour!

-So yeah!
 If you’re a writer from middle school to undergraduate level and you’re interested (which, like, why wouldn't you be?), register ASAP!
 The early bird discount ends May 31st and there are only thirty slots open.
 For more information and/or to join in on the Ch1Con community, check out our website and social media platforms.
-I personally run the Pinterest, in case you didn't know that, and help out with the Twitter and Facebook.
-Not to mention all of the activities I participate in (which you can see schedules for at the website, on the front page of this website, and in my email newsletter each week.)
-You will find me all over that YouTube channel.
+I personally run the Pinterest and help out with the Twitter and Facebook.
+I also participate in a bunch of the activities, which you can see schedules for at the website, on the front page of this website, and in my email newsletter each week.

 Website | Twitter | Tumblr | YouTube | Pinterest | Facebook